Paul Farmer: Personal life and death

-Awards and recognition
+Awards, recognition, and legacy

 Farmer was the recipient of numerous honors, including the Bronislaw Malinowski Award and the Margaret Mead Award from the Society for Applied Anthropology, the Outstanding International Physician (Nathan Davis) Award from the American Medical Association, a John D. and Catherine T. MacArthur Foundation Fellowship, and, with his Partners In Health colleagues, the Hilton Humanitarian Prize.
 He was a member of the American Academy of Arts and Sciences and the Institute of Medicine of the National Academy of Sciences, from which he was awarded the 2018 Public Welfare Medal.
 In 2020, he was awarded the million-dollar Berggruen Prize.

+Farmer is the posthumous namesake for the Paul E. Farmer Maternal Center of Excellence, a maternity hospital in Koidu, Sierra Leone containing the nation's first neonatal intensive care unit.
+Partners in Health contributed to the hospital's construction.
+It opened to patients in 2026.